asontu/asontu.github.io/_posts/2020-03-27-user-editable-points-in-highcharts.md

 tags: JavaScript
 ---

 A customer wanted data displayed in a chart and be able to edit a single point.
+It seemed to me the best UX would be to have a button in Highchart's Tooltip with which to edit the value.
 Searching for a solution I found more people asking for this feature but not really an answer I could work with.

 So I went to work and came up with this, using [this Stack Overflow answer cloning the tooltip](https://stackoverflow.com/a/11486497) and [this plugin for a tooltip-show event](http://jsfiddle.net/gevgeny/7egwguay/).